How to remove scratches from your car

 Each type of car scratch requires its own level of care.
 Philip Westfall of RVezy says scratches to the clear coat can be easily removed using a polishing compound.
 In contrast, base coat scratches need some abrasive action with sandpaper, a magic eraser, toothpaste, or WD-40 and a towel.
 With a base coat scratch, you’ll also need to apply paint, and a clear coat.

 “It’s a delicate balance to scrub gently yet firmly in order to maintain the quality of the paint job,” Westfall says.
 “Painting over a scratch is not easy if you want to preserve the uniformity of your car’s color, so it might be best to leave this part to an expert.”
 Primer coat scratches are very involved beyond simply sanding and polishing.
 They instead require you to add each coating — primer, base, and clear — over the course of several days.
-Knowing how to repair scratches is just one of many essential car maintenance tips to keep your vehicle in top shape.
+Knowing how to repair scratches is just one of many essential car ownership tips to keep your vehicle in top shape.

 3. Avoid using deep scratch removers